Are Passive ETFs Making Stock Markets More Fragile?

 Frequently asked questions

-No. For most investors, the benefits of passive investing (low cost, diversification, simplicity) far outweigh the theoretical fragility risks.
-The concerns are primarily about market-level dynamics, not individual investor outcomes.
-The appropriate response is to diversify across passive strategies (U.S., international, small-cap, equal-weighted) rather than abandoning the passive approach entirely.
+The empirical literature continues to document the structural advantages of passive investing (low cost, mechanical diversification, simplicity) relative to the theoretical fragility risks at the systemic level.
+The concerns raised are primarily about market-level dynamics, not individual outcomes.
+Diversification across different index methodologies (U.S., international, small-cap, equal-weighted) is an approach documented in the portfolio construction literature.

 What would happen in a passive fund “bank run”?